Futurama: Bender's Game: Plot

-Defying Professor Farnsworth, Leela borrows the Planet Express Ship to enter a demolition derby after insults from rednecks anger her.
 Bender finds Cubert and Dwight playing Dungeons & Dragons, but cannot join in since, as a robot, he has no imagination.
 Bender manages to imagine himself as a medieval knight named "Titanius Anglesmith, fancy man of Cornwood" and enters the game.
-He becomes lost in his fantasy and goes on a rampage, resulting in his commitment to the Hal Institute for Criminally Insane Robots.
+He becomes lost in his fantasy and goes on a rampage, resulting in his being committed to the Hal Institute for Criminally Insane Robots.

 The crew learns that Mom, who controls the world's only dark matter mine, is restricting the supply to drive up profits.
 The Professor reveals that while working for Mom, he discovered how to turn dark matter into fuel.
 The process created two crystals, with Mom keeping one for herself and Farnsworth hiding the other, "anti-backwards" crystal.
 If the crystals are brought together, they will render dark matter useless.
 Farnsworth, Fry, and Leela fly to Mom's mine with the crystal to neutralize the dark matter.
+When the crew sneak in, they discover it is actually a farm harvesting the dark matter feces from Nibblonians, including a captured Nibbler.
+When Nibbler asks why they are not surprised he can talk, they tell him that he forgot to erase their memories the last time.

 Encountering Mom and her three sons, Leela fends off Walt, Larry and Igner, while Farnsworth tries to bring his and Mom's crystals together; when Farnsworth is at risk of losing the anti-backwards crystal, he swallows it.
 The closeness of the crystals triggers a resonance in all dark matter and catapults the characters into Cornwood, the realm Bender imagines himself to be from.

 "Frydo" (Fry) and "Leegola" (Leela, now a centaur) encounter "Titanius" (Bender); no one in Cornwood has any memory of their real lives except for Fry and Leela.
 The three are attacked by "Waltazar" (Walt), "Larius" (Larry) and "Ignus" (Igner), who are trying to recover the anti-backwards crystal.
 While fighting them off, Frydo drops the crystal, which rolls like a die and magically banishes the sons.
 Frydo and company meet the wizard "Greyfarn" (Farnsworth), who explains that in this world, the anti-backwards crystal is known as the Die of Power.
 The evil sorceress "Momon" (Mom) molded a set of powerful dice, but lost this one and has been trying to locate it so she can tap its immense potential.
 The only way to stop Momon is to enter her lair at the Geysers of Gygax and throw the Die into the lake of molten plastic from which it was formed.